-10.5 Control / Surface Preferences
+10.4 Control / Surface Preferences

-1 Custom Rotary Functions - Use the drop-down menus to select the Custom strip rotary control and the required Function.
+1 Custom Rotary Functions - Use the drop-down menus to select the required Function for each Custom strip rotary control.
 Available functions are Unused, Direct Out, Send Level (Aux or FX sends), HPF Frequency, Compressor Threshold, and Channel Level.
 Touch Apply to confirm the change.

-Display Parameter Values on LCD will display the fader position in dB value or value of the rotary function every time the fader or rotary are moved.
+2 Display Parameter Values on LCD will display the fader position in dB value or value of the rotary function every time the fader or rotary are moved.